agl-alexglopez/ccc/README.md

 # C Container Collection (CCC)

 The C Container Collection offers a variety of containers for C programmers who want fine-grained control of memory in their programs.
 All containers offer both allocating and non-allocating interfaces.
-This means it is possible to write a program in which a container never allocates or frees a single byte of your memory.
 For the motivations of why such a library is helpful in C read on.

 ## Installation